Our vision is a world with vibrant oceans and healthy coral reefs.

 2018 – Conducted a 20 year follow up study across all three of the Cayman Islands and celebrated the International Year of the Reef through a range of public outreach events.

 2020 – CCMI hired new Research Director, Dr Gretchen Goodbody-Gringley, who was awarded a National Science Foundation grant, CCMI’s first as lead PI/Institution.
 CCMI championed Little Cayman as a Mission Blue Hope Spot, which was announced as part of our virtual World Oceans Day celebrations to provide a message of hope for coral reefs.
 We also saw 89% success with a new coral restoration outplanting concept.

 2021 – CCMI provides the most local scholarships in one year since our inception and expands the Reef Ecology and Evolution Lab (REEL).
 CCMI is awarded a RESEMBID grant to support coral restoration, and a Covid-19 Adaptation Grant.
 CCMI presents Quiet Oceans for the UN.

 2022 – CCMI is awarded a NSF grant to expand our wet labs.
 CCMI is also awarded a Darwin Plus Initiative Grant to explore research offshore sea mounts.
 CCMI presented at the ICRI and Reef Futures Conferences.

-2023 – CCMI hosts His Royal Highness The Duke of Edinburgh in honour of his 20th year as CCMI’s Royal Patron.
+2023 – CCMI hosts His Royal Highness The Earl of Wessex in honour of his 20th year as CCMI’s Royal Patron.
 During this visit, he launched the Coral Fund to raise US $2.9 million to support the construction of a new education and accommodations facility.